 My first thought was, ‘how could she be thankful at a time like this?’
 When her country had fallen, it was unfathomable to hold onto such beliefs, especially for one who was as young as her.
-Yet, there were no fear in her eyes.
+Yet, there was no fear in her eyes.
 No sense of dread.

 “You, don’t you know that we are invading this country?”
 I couldn’t help but interrupt her.

-At my presence, she paused her motions before answering.
+In my presence, she paused her motions before answering.

 “Of course, I know.
 That is why, the last thing I shall do is sing and dance.
 That is all I can do for this country as its hero.”